zchee/golang-wiki/DashboardBuilders.md

      1. Choose a hostname.
      1. Add the label "new-builder".
 (You can post a comment on the issue stating `@gopherbot, please add label new-builder.` in the issue to have [gopherbot](https://go.dev/wiki/gopherbot) add it for you.)

   1. Use `golang.org/x/build/cmd/genbotcert` to generate both a certificate signing request (_hostname_.csr) and a TLS private key (_hostname_.key) using the hostname (chosen beforehand) as input.
-Attach the certificate signing request (_hostname_.csr) to the GitHub issue.
+Add a .txt file extension to the certificate signing request (_hostname_.csr.txt) and attach it to the GitHub issue.
 A team member will attach the resulting certificate (_hostname_.cert) to the GitHub issue.
      1. `genbotcert -bot-hostname <hostname>`

   1. A Go team member will define your new builder in [LUCI](https://chromium.googlesource.com/chromium/src/+/master/docs/tour_of_luci_ui.md).
 A comment will be added to the issue when this is completed.